 Outsource fulfillment to a 3PL

 ShipBob empowers ecommerce stores by providing fulfillment centers that are near to their customers, tools that help to maintain control over inventory and orders, and proprietary warehouse management technology that powers its fulfillment network.

 Outsourcing fulfillment to a 3PL like ShipBob can help you gain better control of your inventory management.
 See it in action: Read about how Brummell delivered on their Q4 sales and holiday inventory in the last-minute with help from ShipBob.

 Just in Time inventory systems can help ecommerce stores reduce waste, space, and costs.
 However, your store will also need to be as agile as possible and have the capability of handling a shorter than average production cycle.

-While JIT is commonly used in regards to inventory management, the same principles can be applied to other areas of the supply chain.
+While JIT is commonly used in regards to inventory management, the same principles can be applied to other areas of the supply chain for optimizations.
 Learn more about how ShipBob can help your business manage inventory and deliver orders quicker.